 There are also opportunities to move into other healthcare roles.
-The skill set gained as a national certified medical assistant will help you to prepare for further education.
+The skill set gained as a national certified MA will help you to prepare for further education.
 This includes roles in:

 - Medical Technology

-Some roles that medical assistants can lead in include:
+Some roles that med assistants can lead in include:

 Medical and health services manager